skoo1/IKDeformableBody/README.md

 ## Model Preparation

+Before proceeding with model preparation, make sure the repository has been cloned (*`git clone`*) and the environment has been set up as described in **How to Run**.

 To run this code, the **SMPL and SKEL models must be downloaded in advance**.

 > **Important**: This project requires the correct model.
 If you use the wrong model, it may not run properly or may produce incorrect results.
 - **SMPL model** : [download link](https://smpl.is.tue.mpg.de/download.php)
   SMPL > Downloads > Download > Download version 1.1.0 for Python 2.7 (female/male/neutral, 300 shape PCs)
 - **SKEL model** : [download link](https://skel.is.tue.mpg.de/download.php)